FarmBot-Docs/farmbot-developers/v7/Documentation/farmware.md

 title: "Farmware"
 slug: "farmware"
 excerpt: "FarmBot OS plug-Ins to expand FarmBot functionality"
-hidden: false
-createdAt: "2018-05-16T19:40:14.748Z"
-updatedAt: "2019-07-30T18:42:16.658Z"
 ---

+* toc
+{:toc}

-__You Might Not Need a Farmware:__
-**Farmware is not the only way to write custom Farmbot software.** Please see [this document](/v7/Documentation/farmware/you-might-not-need-farmware.md) for more information
+{% include callout.html type="danger" title="You Might Not Need a Farmware" content="**Farmware is not the only way to write custom Farmbot software.** Please see [this document](/v7/Documentation/farmware/you-might-not-need-farmware.md) for more information" %}

-__For Developers:__
-This documentation is meant for Farmware developers.
-For use of Farmware in the Web App, see the [FarmBot Web App Farmware documentation](https://software.farm.bot/docs/farmware).
+{% include callout.html type="info" title="For Developers" content="This documentation is meant for Farmware developers.
+For use of Farmware in the Web App, see the [FarmBot Web App Farmware documentation](https://software.farm.bot/docs/farmware)." %}